julian776/qa-bot/README.md

-# QA Bot - Full-Stack Application with Local Embeddings Database
+# QA Bot - Full-Stack Application with PostgreSQL and Hugging Face Embeddings

-A comprehensive full-stack Q&A application built with FastAPI (backend) and React with TypeScript (frontend), featuring a local vector embeddings database for semantic search and document retrieval.
+A comprehensive full-stack Q&A application built with FastAPI (backend) and React with TypeScript (frontend), featuring PostgreSQL database with vector operations and Hugging Face embeddings API for semantic search and document retrieval.

 ## Project Structure